Adapted from a post by Laura Bernero for SE2 Communications.

 Today, more Millennials are in the workforce than any other generation.
 Whatever your age, you are just as likely to work with a Baby Boomer as you are a Generation Z up-and-comer.

 Older people are working longer, and retiring later.
-Gen Z tech-natives are entering internships and entry-level positions at younger ages than their older counterparts.
+Gen Z tech-natives are entering internships and entry-level positions.
+And many at younger ages than their older counterparts.

 These trends portend a broadening spectrum of ages — and perspectives — in the workplace.
-Effective, empathic cross-generational communication and collaboration are no longer optional, but vital, to productive work.
+Effective, empathic cross-generational communication and collaboration are no longer optional, they’re vital, to productive work.

-My friend Carol Willis, a proud baby boomer and founder of her own communications firm, The Clapping Oak, first introduced me to a key idea that has shaped my view of the importance of cross-generational communication: cross-mentoring.
+My friend Carol Willis, a proud baby boomer and founder of her own communications firm, The Clapping Oak, first introduced me to a key idea.
+One that has shaped my view of the importance of cross-generational communication: cross-mentoring.

 “When we work and communicate with those of different generations, the older ones are not simply teaching the younger ones.
 Cross-mentoring is a posture that assumes everyone is a teacher, and everyone is a learner,” she shared.